 Land accounts has three parts.
 Denmark's area in square kilometers in total and by municipalities and regions, land by land cover and land use by industry.
 Land by land cover and land use by industry are stated in square kilometers, square meter per capita and in percentage of the total land area, geographically divided by provinces and regions.

 The land cover accounts have been produced from consolidating a number of source maps, all of which shows aspects of Danish land cover.
 All the maps have been overlaid using GIS techniques and aggregated into one map.
 The main part of the GIS-related work has been carried out by DCE, Århus University.

 The land use accounts have been produced by combining the Cadastral map with the registers on buildings, dwellings, businesses, municipal plans etc. The classifications from the registers have been combined and prioritized to create the classification of land by land use.

-Quality of the land cover accounts is considered to be high.
 The statistics are well documented and transparent, building on all relevant map sources for the land cover of Denmark.
 Quality of the land use accounts is considered to be good, but the uncertainties are bigger than for the land cover.
 This is because the method is new and these accounts are the first published of their kind.
 As for many other statistics, the higher level of detail, the higher the uncertainties.

 Statistics on the size of Denmark's land area is published by the end of February, in the year following the reference year.
 On the other hand, land by land cover and land use by industry do not have a fixed publishing rhythm, but have so far been published at years intervals.
 These statistics are published without delay, with reference to the announced time of publication in the release calendar.

 The land cover accounts is fully compatible between2011, 2016, 2018 and 2021.
 Compatibility with older statistics on land cover is limited, as there have been major changes to sources as well as methods.
 Land use has so far only been measured for one reference year.